Back to MLP: A Simple Baseline for Human Motion Prediction: Experiments

-\paragraph{3DPW~\cite{vonMarcard2018} dataset.} 3DPW is a dataset including indoor and outdoor scenes.
-Each pose is represented by 26 joints.
-We follow~\cite{mao2020history} to evaluate on 3DPW~\cite{vonMarcard2018} on 18 joints using the model trained on AMASS~\cite{mahmood2019amass} to show the generalisation of our method.
+\paragraph{3DPW dataset~\cite{vonMarcard2018}.} 3DPW is a dataset including indoor and outdoor scenes.
+A pose is represented by 26 joints, but we follow \cite{mao2020history} and evaluate 18 joints using the model trained on AMASS to evaluate generalization.

-\paragraph{Evaluation metric.} We report Mean Per Joint Position Error (MPJPE) on 3D joint coordinates, which is the most widely used metric for evaluating 3D pose errors.
-This metric calculates the average l2-norm across different joints between the prediction and ground-truth.
-Similar with previous works~\cite{mao2019learning,mao2020history,dang2021msr, ma2022progressively}, we ignore the global rotation and translation of the poses and keep the sampling rate as 25 frame per second (FPS) for all datasets.
+\paragraph{Evaluation metric.} We report the Mean Per Joint Position Error~(MPJPE) on 3D joint coordinates, which is the most widely used metric for evaluating 3D pose errors.
+This metric calculates the average L2-norm across different joints between the prediction and ground-truth.
+Similar to previous works~\cite{mao2019learning,mao2020history,dang2021msr, ma2022progressively}, we ignore the global rotation and translation of the poses and keep the sampling rate as 25 frames per second (FPS) for all datasets.